3urobeat/steam-idler/README.md

 To set a message that will be send on a recieved message while idling, set a message as `afkMessage`.
 Leave the brackets empty (like this: `""`) to not send any message back.

+The loginDelay and relogDelay values control the time waited between logging in multiple accounts and the time waited before a relog is attempted after an account lost connection.
+I recommend not touching them as they have good defaults to avoid cooldowns, however if you know what you are doing - they are there.

 ### Start